sourcegraph/handbook/content/departments/cloud/index.md

 ### SLAs for managed instances

 Support SLAs for Sev 1 and Sev 2 can be found [here](../ce-support/support/index.md#slas).
-Other engineering SLAs are listed below
+Other engineering SLAs are listed below.
+Sourcegraph teammates can verify uptime SLA for a given instance using `mi sla` CLI command.

 > SLA for internal requests may be extended during upstream service providers outage.
 For example, automated trial instance creation workflow relies on GitHub Actions and GitHub is down.